-This recipe calls for about 1/2 teaspoons of dill seeds per jar, but if you have fresh dill heads, use one or two per jar, depending on the size.
+This recipe calls for about 1/2 teaspoons of dill seeds per pint jar, but if you have fresh dill heads, use one or two per jar, depending on the size.
 Unless you grow the dill, the heads can be difficult to find.
-Look for them at farmers' markets.
-They can be frozen for use later in the season.*
+Look for them at farmers markets; if you find them, stock up.
+They can be frozen for use later in the season.

 Sterilize the jars and keep them in the hot water until you're ready to fill them.

 Put the flat lids in a saucepan and cover with water.
 Bring just to a simmer.
 Reduce the heat to the lowest setting and keep them hot until you are ready for them.

 Fill a large canner with water and bring to a boil.